vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 ```

 This sort of array is represented by a single contiguous memory block.
-Jagged multi-dimensional arrays (`[][]`, also known as "stacked
+Jagged multidimensional arrays (`[][]`, also known as "stacked
 arrays" or "arrays of arrays"), where each row may have a different
 length, are not yet supported.

-To find the length of each dimension in a multi-dimensional array, the
+To find the length of each dimension in a multidimensional array, the
 *length* member becomes an array, storing the length of each respective
 dimension.